China's burgeoning population - the largest on Earth

 Counting people in China

-Taking an accurate population census has only been achieved in recent years; even today the unknown number of illegal immigrants makes it hard to measure population accurately.
+Taking an accurate population census has only been possible in recent years; even today the unknown number of illegal immigrants makes it hard to measure population accurately.
 In ancient times this was much more difficult.
 A census was carried out mainly, if not entirely, for taxation purposes.
 Typically it would be the head of the family who supplied the figures.
 (This was the case in the UK up to the end of the 19th century).
 The householder may deliberately conceal his true wealth in the hope that this might reduce his tax liability.
 He may choose not to record all his concubines (often a clear indicator of wealth) distorting the census figures and also the ratio of men to women.
 The other factor was that during period of unrest or warfare the whole of China could not be surveyed, and areas of conflict were under-reported or not reported at all, the census was restricted to towns and the 'dangerous' countryside ignored.

 All these factors make the interpretation of historic population figures open to debate not only in China but anywhere in the world.
 Experts suspect that they record only 50% of the true figure and they tend to exaggerate changes as they are fairly accurate in times of prosperity but under-reported in times of unrest.